 - Feeder Bluff Mapping Project Maps

-Friends surveyed all 400+ miles of the county’s marine shorelines, cataloging and mapping over 3,500 individual shoreline modifications such as hard bulkheads, docks, and buoys.
+In 2009, Friends surveyed all 400+ miles of the county’s marine shorelines, cataloging and mapping over 3,500 individual shoreline modifications such as hard bulkheads, docks, and buoys.
 Used with habitat inventory results, this data helps identify and prioritize shoreline restoration opportunities.
-With roughly 40% of all shoreline parcels having been modified in some way, our shorelines are in need of protection.
+Friends completed a new shoreline survey in 2019 and conducted a change analysis for hard armor modifications.
+With significantly more armor going in than coming out, and much of it unpermitted, our shorelines are in need of improved protection.

-- Inventory of Shoreline Modifications for San Juan County, Washington.
-Contact FSJ for ArcGIS files and project photos.
+- Inventory of Shoreline Modifications for San Juan County, Washington 2010 (note, contact Friends for ArcGIS files and project photos)

-- San Juan County Shoreline Modification Inventory Restoration Opportunities Report
+- San Juan County Shoreline Modification Inventory Restoration Opportunities Report, 2010

 sea level rise vulnerability